The Olympic Games have grown to be the largest, gender equal sporting event in the world.

-More than a century after women first competed at the Olympic Games, female athlete numbers will finally be bordering at parity with those of the men at Tokyo 2020.
+More than a century after women first competed at the Olympic Games, female athlete numbers were close to equal with those of the men at Tokyo 2020.

 The drive towards gender equality – on and off the field of play - has picked up pace in the Olympic Movement in recent years, thanks in part to progressive initiatives by the International Olympic Committee (IOC).